l-aldarondo/bikesharing/README.md

 <br/>

-## Summary

-- A1: Bikes are checkout (on average) 6-7 minutes.

-- A2: Bikes trips vary by hour of the day with peak hours at 5-6 pm and 7 am.

-- A3: Bikes trips are more popular during Thursdays and Fridays for all users regardless of gender.
-Customers had a higher rate of bike trips during the weekends compared to weekdays.

-Additional visualizations that we performed with the given dataset:

 (f)![trips_by_user_by_gender_weekday](./Images/bike_trips_by_user_by_gender.png)

 <sub> Figure (f) Number of bike trips for each type of user and gender for each day of the week.